 FORMAT: Weekly psychotherapy group, with a clinical/professional development component.
 Members are asked to commit to this group for the length of 6 months or one semester with the option to continue.

-Women's Process Group
+Women's Process Group (All inclusive of Self-Identified Women)

 - Are you having a difficult time finding or maintaining satisfying relationships?